fluxsauce/csurf/README.md

   - `req.headers['x-csrf-token']` - the `X-CSRF-Token` HTTP request header.
   - `req.headers['x-xsrf-token']` - the `X-XSRF-Token` HTTP request header.

+##### perPage

+Determine order of operations; if set to `true`, then the CSRF token will be generated on every page load.
+Checks will occur before generation.

 ## Example

 ### Simple express example